Probability current: Continuity equation for quantum mechanics

+Here, equating the terms inside the integral gives the continuity equation for probability:$$\frac{\partial}{\partial t} \rho\left(\mathbf{r},t\right) + \nabla \cdot \mathbf{j} = 0,$$and the integral equation can also be restated using the divergence theorem as:

 In particular, if Ψ is a wavefunction describing a single particle, the integral in the first term of the preceding equation, sans time derivative, is the probability of obtaining a value within V when the position of the particle is measured.
 The second term is then the rate at which probability is flowing out of the volume V. Altogether the equation states that the time derivative of the probability of the particle being measured in V is equal to the rate at which probability flows into V.

+By taking the limit of volume integral to include all regions of space, a well-behaved wavefunction that goes to zero at infinities in the surface integral term implies that the time derivative of total probability is zero ie. the normalization condition is conserved.
+This result is in agreement with the unitary nature of time evolution operators which preserve length of the vector by definition.